klarna/klarna-on-demand-ios/doc/integration.md

 ###Signing requests
 While you can, and almost certainly will, communicate with your application's backend in a way that is different than the very simplistic approach we will present here, one thing you will always have to do is sign your purchase request.
 This will significantly increase your user's security while buying and the SDK makes this task incredibly easy.

-Let us say a user wants to make a purchase for 40.50 Euro, all that's necessary to generate the relevant signature is to include the following header in your code:
+Let us say a user wants to make a purchase for a total of 40.50 Euros.
+All that's necessary to generate the relevant signature is to include the following header in your code:

 ```objective-c
 #import "KODOriginProof.h"